Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 ```
 $ pip install numpy nibabel scipy scikit-image scikit-learn
 $ pip install dipy==1.4.0
+$ pip install tensorflow==2.0.0
 $ pip install tensorflow-gpu==2.0.0
 ```
+(We don't support GPU in this version, but it will be included in the next updated version.
+Hence, please also install `tensorflow-gpu`.)

 ### STEP 4: How to get new predict